 Sago palms require well drained soil and are somewhat drought tolerant.

 For those who have suffered some freeze damage with brown leaves, don't be in a hurry to count the plant out.
 It will probably recover if left alone.
 Look for green in the bud area.
-The video below shows what to look for and how to trim off those leaves.

 Their leaves also grow differently.
 They have many leaves come out at once all the way around.